Approved June 2014

 15 faculty members elected at-large, all of whom shall have tenure, normally at least three of whom are professors or senior lecturers for a three-year term.

 Six students appointed by the Student Council of the Liberal Arts & Professional Studies on an annual basis.

 Ex-officio (non-voting) members:

 Dean or dean’s designate

 Secretary of Council or designate

 Faculty members will be elected at-large for a three-year rolling cycle.
-Normally, members elected at-large will not be from the same School/Department.
+Normally, no more than 2 members elected at-large will be from the same School/Department.
 Each year, half of the membership turns over and will be replaced on a rotational basis by other faculty members from different Schools/Departments who are not already represented on the Committee.
 At all times there shall be at least one member from the professional, humanities, and social sciences Departments/Schools.

 The Faculty Committee will elect a Chair from among its members for a two-year term.
 The Committee of the Whole will meet at least twice per year.
 At least half of the voting members of the Committee constitutes a quorum.

 When constituted as the Senate Review Committee, the Committee shall: